dnezamfar/sedhyd-web/content/_index.md

 # Who Should Attend
 Federal, state, and local agency personnel, consultants, researchers, equipment manufacturers, and service suppliers associated with hydrologic, hydraulic, sediment transport, or non-point source pollution modeling; and those involved in water-resources, water supply, or water-conservation assessment or management.

-# Abstract Submissions and Important Dates
+# Important Dates for Abstract Authors

 Abstract submission has been closed.
 Authors of accepted submissions have been notified.<br>To manage your submission, visit the [OpenConf web site](https://www.sedhyd.org/2019/openconf/).